FHantke/brave-browser-wiki/Build-configuration.md

 **Updates to this public wiki page should be reflected on its [private equivalent](https://github.com/brave/devops/wiki/npm-config-for-Brave-Developers)**

-A number of build parameters are passed via .npmrc.
+A number of build parameters are passed via a `.env` configuration file in the `brave-core` repository root directory.
 The following are used in official release builds:

 * All platforms
   * binance_client_id